php-dev-br/laravel-doc-pt-br/queues.md

     }

 > {note} The Amazon SQS queue service has a maximum delay time of 15 minutes.

-#### Dispatching After The Response Is Sent To Browser

-Alternatively, the `dispatchAfterResponse` method delays dispatching a job until after the response is sent to the user's browser.
-This will still allow the user to begin using the application even though a queued job is still executing.
-This should typically only be used for jobs that take about a second, such as sending an email:

-    use App\Jobs\SendNotification;

-    SendNotification::dispatchAfterResponse();

-You may `dispatch` a Closure and chain the `afterResponse` method onto the helper to execute a Closure after the response has been sent to the browser:

-    use App\Mail\WelcomeMessage;
-    use Illuminate\Support\Facades\Mail;

-    dispatch(function () {
-        Mail::to('taylor@laravel.com')->send(new WelcomeMessage);
-    })->afterResponse();

 <a name="synchronous-dispatching"></a>
 ### Synchronous Dispatching